kakts/node/doc/api/errors.md

 This will not work because the callback function passed to `fs.readFile()` is called asynchronously.
-By the time the callback has been called, the surrounding code (including the `try { } catch (err) { }` block will have already exited.
+By the time the callback has been called, the surrounding code, including the `try…catch` block, will have already exited.
 Throwing an error inside the callback **can crash the Node.js process** in most cases.
 If [domains][] are enabled, or a handler has been registered with `process.on('uncaughtException')`, such errors can be intercepted.

 ## Class: Error

 <!--type=class-->

-A generic JavaScript `Error` object that does not denote any specific circumstance of why the error occurred. `Error` objects capture a "stack trace" detailing the point in the code at which the `Error` was instantiated, and may provide a text description of the error.
+A generic JavaScript {Error} object that does not denote any specific circumstance of why the error occurred. `Error` objects capture a "stack trace" detailing the point in the code at which the `Error` was instantiated, and may provide a text description of the error.

-For crypto only, `Error` objects will include the OpenSSL error stack in a separate property called `opensslErrorStack` if it is available when the error is thrown.

 All errors generated by Node.js, including all System and JavaScript errors, will either be instances of, or inherit from, the `Error` class.